 Founded in 1986 at Columbia University, the Donald Keene Center of Japanese Culture (DKC) is named in honor of Professor Donald Keene, internationally renowned scholar, Columbia University teacher, and interpreter of Japanese literature and culture to the West.
 The Center is dedicated to advancing the understanding of Japan and its culture in the United States through university instruction, research, and public education.
-In addition, the Center seeks to encourage study of the interrelationships among the cultures of Japanese culture, literature, and history at Columbia University, and frequently co-sponsors events with the Weatherhead East Asian Institute, the Department of East Asian Languages and Cultures, the Burke Center for Japanese Art, the Center for Korean Research, and other Columbia centers and institutes.
+In addition, the Center seeks to encourage study of the interrelationships among the cultures of Japan, other Asian countries, Europe, and the United States.
+The DKC is the central institution supporting the study of Japanese culture, literature, and history at Columbia University, and frequently co-sponsors events with the Weatherhead East Asian Institute, the Department of East Asian Languages and Cultures, the Burke Center for Japanese Art, the Center for Korean Research, and other Columbia centers and institutes.